 Building Innovation Capacity of individuals and organisations in Africa

 In 2012 Dr. Margaret Farren and Dr. Yvonne Crotty spearheaded a unique initiative in collaboration with the Global eSchools and Communities Initiative (GeSCI) - a Kenyan based NGO - which enables African leaders to gain a Postgraduate Diploma in Leadership Development in ICT and the Knowledge Society from Dublin City University (DCU).
 The programme is directly linked to workplace decision-making and the leadership roles of participants.
+Graduates of DCU's Postgraduate Diploma in Leadership Development in ICT and the Knowledge Society can progress to the Masters in Education and Training Management (eLearning) programme.
+See programme details and pedagogical approach.

 The first cohort of leaders from 5 countries: Kenya, Zambia, Tanzania, South Africa and Mauritius completed the programme in August 2012.
 A second group from Malawi, Botswana, Ethiopia, Uganda, Rwanda, Namibia and Mozambique completed the programme in July 2013.
 Video at the start of the Graduation Ceremony, which was held in the Rift Valley, Kenya.